Oxygen Isotope Ratios in Hydrogen-Deficient Carbon Stars: A Correlation with Effective Temperature and Implications for White Dwarf Merger Outcomes: Abundance Analysis

 \subsubsection{Model Grid}

 The sparse grid of H-deficient stellar models available in the literature is a significant limitation in any elemental abundance study of HdC stars.
 It is clear that the range of input elemental abundances available in the model-grid are not suitable for fitting the spectra of all HdC stars in our sample.
 For several stars, the derived abundances differ substantially from the input values assumed in the MARCS models.
-We cannot quantify the inaccuracies introduced by these deviations.
 A new set of HdC atmospheric models that span a wider range of elemental abundances is required to address this issue.
 The abundances derived in this paper will help inform the input abundance choices for new models.

 The MARCS models used in our analysis were made with a fixed $A(C)$ value of 9.5 that appears to be too high for the cooler RCB stars in our sample.
 We find that $A(C)$ ranges from 8.7 to 10.3.
 Similarly, $A(O)$ is observed to range from 7.2 in the RCB NSV11154 to 9.0 in the dLHdC C38, and the mean value of 8.1 indicates that the fixed input model $A(O)$ of 8.8 is too large for most stars.
 The nitrogen abundances observed are well represented by the grid of models available in $A(N)$, and this work highlights the importance of generating a similar grid of models for $A(C)$ and $A(O)$.
-These discrepancies from the input model abundances are likely to introduce errors in the absolute abundances we report.

 As noted earlier, most of the stars in our sample show [Fe] $<0$.
 It is clear that the assumed solar metallicity in the MARCS models is not appropriate for most of these stars, and an expansion of the model grid to include sub-solar metallicities is necessary.

+{These discrepancies from the input model abundances are likely to introduce errors in the absolute abundances we report.
+While we cannot directly quantify these errors due to a lack of models, \citet{Asplund2000} tested the effects for R CrB.
+They generated a new model matching the values derived from a model that deviated from the abundances obtained by as much as 1.3 dex -- comparable to the differences we observe.
+They found that the abundances derived from the new model were within 0.05 dex of the original values, suggesting that the derived abundances are robust to deviations in the input abundances.}